 |Home infusion therapy ||√ || || || |

 |Home wound care ||√ || || || |

 |Family member with MDR infection ||√ || || ||√ |

 Although the new classification system has been helpful in designing empirical antibiotic strategies, it is not without its disadvantages.
 Not all MDR pathogens are associated with all risk factors (Table 21-1).
 Moreover, HCAP is a distillation of multiple risk factors, and each patient must be considered individually.
 For example, the risk of infection with MDR pathogens for a nursing home resident who has dementia but can independently dress, ambulate, and eat is quite different from the risk for a patient who is in a chronic vegetative state with a tracheostomy and a percutaneous feeding tube in place.
 In addition, risk factors for MDR infection do not preclude the development of pneumonia caused by the usual CAP pathogens.

 This chapter deals with pneumonia in patients who are not considered to be immunocompromised.
 Pneumonia in severely immunocompromised patients, some of whom overlap with the groups of patients considered in this chapter, warrants separate discussion (see Chaps.
 15, 16, and 97).

 Pneumonia results from the proliferation of microbial pathogens at the alveolar level and the host’s response to those pathogens.
 Microorganisms gain access to the lower respiratory tract in several ways.
 The most common is by aspiration from the oropharynx.
-Small-volume aspiration occurs frequently during sleep (especially in the ...
+Small-volume aspiration occurs frequently during sleep (especially ...